 Denver Broncos: 30 greatest players of all time

-He was inducted into the Broncos Ring of Fame in 2012.
+He is likely to be added to the Broncos Ring of Fame in the future.